 A long-term standby generator rental can help your business reduce downtime.
 A generator that is in standby mode can deliver power to your business when power infrastructure is down due to winter storms.
 Depending on the severity of the storm, emergency crews might not even be able to reach your business, let alone help repair and restore power.
 A standby generator offers emergency power that will keep your business afloat and connected to your cloud or data center.
 This way, you lose little or no time while your community thaws out and repair crews are sent in.

 Calculating Your Storm Window And Gaging Your Fuel Use

 Determine your community’s “storm window” by averaging the number of winter storms in the last 3 years and averaging how spread out they are throughout the winter months.
 Ask your standby generator retailer how much fuel your generator will need for a day, week, or month.
 Depending on your storm window, keep a supply of fuel to last you through your estimated period, plus at least two extra weeks.
 This will help you to gage how much fuel you’ll need, and it will give you a buffer if repair crews take longer to repair power lines and other infrastructures.

 Critical Power Offers Standby Diesel Generators And Something Even More Important

-Critical Power Products and Services offers standby diesel generators and something even more important, peace of mind.
+Critical Power Products and Services has standby diesel generators for sale and something even more important, peace of mind.
 Contact us to find out how we can help your business reduce stress and keep the power on this winter.